rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 probably technically more difficult.
 However, now with Git, that is no longer true.

-Do you know why tools for CI don't work like this?
+Do you know why tools for CI don't work like I describe in this article?
 Please let me know.

 ## What about pull requests?